pytorch/captum/README.md

 Approximation error:  9.5367431640625e-07
 ```

-More details on the list of algorithms that we support and how to apply
+More details on the list of supported algorithms and how to apply
-captum on different types of models can be found in out tutorials.
+captum on different types of models can be found in our tutorials.

 ## Contributing
 See the [CONTRIBUTING](CONTRIBUTING.md) file for how to help out.